Tom Glover (soccer)

-Thomas William Glover (born 24 December 1997) is an Australian professional soccer player who plays as a goalkeeper.
+Thomas William Glover (born 24 December 1997) is an Australian professional soccer player who plays as a goalkeeper for J2 League club RB Omiya Ardija.

 Early life

 Born in Sydney, Glover attended Menai High School in the Sutherland Shire and previously played for the Sutherland Sharks youth teams.
 He was also a keen basketball player at school.
 In 2014, Glover moved to London to join Tottenham Hotspur.

 Club career

 Tottenham Hotspur

 Glover joined Tottenham's Academy full-time in the summer of 2014, he started 16 times for the Under-18s in the 2014/15 season and impressively produced a string of penalty saves throughout the season.
 He stepped up to make his Under-21s debut in a 2–1 defeat at Liverpool in October 2014, and played twice in Tottenham's run to the FA Youth Cup semi-finals.

 In 2015–16, he made 11 league appearances for the Under-21s, in addition to four appearances in the Premier League Under-21 International Cup.
 As a result of many impressive performances he signed a new contract with the Club in December 2015, and was also part of the first team squad on matchdays on a handful of occasions, serving as back-up to Hugo Lloris and Michel Vorm.